 On the 9th and 10th of October, I was able to attend the introductory workshop on “Working creatively with Trauma” by Jill Carter.
 The workshop was held online and attended by a group of therapists and counsellors interested in expanding their creative skillset when working with clients.
 The course was conducted over 2 days and offered ample insight into the benefits of working with trauma creatively.
 An important part of the course was the exploration of what trauma can mean, how trauma can manifest in the nervous system and how working creatively can benefit the process of recovery.
 As an experiential workshop, all participants had the chance to work creatively themselves and explore the different impacts of sandplay, music, art and other expressive arts tools.
 The workshop was aimed to leave participants with an expanded repertoire of tools to engage with in client work and in their research both in online work and face-to-face.
 It particularly highlighted the gap that creative work can address when trauma, developmental factors and other aspects can impede the ability to name and describe.
 As the GBV lead of my team, I am looking forward to the chance to share the experience with my team and beyond and to help inform the landscape of wellbeing and counselling support offered to our students via active provision and ongoing research.
 Have a read below to see what our ECR bursary winner Raeena Hirve did with her award money.
 To find out how you can apply to our ECR Bursary Scheme click here.

 I was extremely pleased to be awarded the Early Career Researcher grant from VAMHN to attend a short course by the London School of Hygiene and Tropical Medicine on researching gender-based violence in May 2021.
 The purpose of the course was to strengthen participants’ knowledge and skills to conduct or commission technically rigorous, ethical and policy- and service-relevant research on various forms of violence against women.
 Over the course of 2 weeks, we were taught through a series of online interactive lectures, practical exercises, group work and assigned reading.
 The course covered a range of topics on violence including approaches to researching violence, developing conceptual frameworks, ethics and safety, research in conflict settings etc. I found myself really enjoying every lecture (and bonus lectures) and was enthusiastic to go through all the readings.
 I also really appreciated the group work where we were asked to design and conceptualise GBV research in a humanitarian setting.
 This group work enabled us to really use what we learnt over the course and apply it practically.
 It was also a great opportunity to meet and learn from my team members.
 I learnt the current gold standard methods to conceptualise and measure violence exposures, various methodological techniques for assessing the relationship between violence and health outcomes and practical issues faced when meeting ethical and safety obligations.
-As an early career researcher, this course gave me the skills and confidence to purse a PhD and am very grateful for this opportunity.
-Have a read below to see what our ECR bursary winner Nicole Renehan did with her award money.
-To find out how you can apply to our ECR Bursary Scheme click here.
+As an early career researcher, this course gave me the skills and confidence to purse a PhD and am very grateful for this opportunity. |

 Categories